hacklabkyiv/prismo/README.md

 ## Prepare database

 Install docker on your system.

-1. Pull PostgreSQL docker image
+1. Pull PostgresSQL docker image

    ```bash
    $ docker pull postgres
    ```

 2. Add user to group docker, user this instructions https://docs.docker.com/install/linux/linux-postinstall/.
 This will allow to use docker without sudo.
 TODO: update step for MacOS users

 #### Optional steps

 By default, this should be run by Prismo admin process, but for debugging purpose you should run this commands by yourself.

 1. Run docker with.
 Here we will create database with name `prismo-db` inside docker container.